dcunited001/dcunited001.github.io/_posts/2016-05-13-facets-of-greatness-communication-synoptic-epigrams.md

 companies like Google, then communication is going to seem like a liberal art.
 But great people learn how to systemize everything.
 It's difficult to truly excel at something without systemizing it.
-And they excel at both parsing the nuggets of gold from information received, as well as crafting their content to convey the intended message.
+And both Google and the truly great excel at both parsing the nuggets of gold from information received, as well as crafting their content to convey the intended message.

 <a name="crafting-a-succinct-message" />